-- 37. The roles and functions of the catchment CMO including its various constituent committees and forums cannot be sustained without support from the WMZ, the Ministry, the concerned local governments located in the catchment, and the stakeholders and water users.
+- 36. The roles and functions of the catchment CMO including its various constituent committees and forums cannot be sustained without support from the WMZ, the Ministry, the concerned local governments located in the catchment, and the stakeholders and water users.
 However, neither the nature nor the magnitude of the continuing long term support needs is yet known mainly because the process of establishing and activating the CMOs is only now beginning.
 The same could be said for the WMZs.
-It seems unlikely, for example, that the initial staffing plan for the WMZs will be adequate over the longer term, and hence their operating budgets can be expected to rise not only to accommodate additional staff but also the requirements for the catchment planning and implementation process. - 38.
+It seems unlikely, for example, that the initial staffing plan for the WMZs will be adequate over the longer term, and hence their operating budgets can be expected to rise not only to accommodate additional staff but also the requirements for the catchment planning and implementation process. - 37.
 The Ministry will have to design a sustainable financing plan in the context of the MTEF of the Ministry for both the WMZs and the CMOs.
-In doing so there are some major policy issues to resolve, including whether and to what extent the beneficiaries should contribute to the cost of water resources management, specifically their catchment management and development plan, the modalities for beneficiary payment for services and benefits, and whether and how the costs can or should be shared among level of Government. - 39.
+In doing so there are some major policy issues to resolve, including whether and to what extent the beneficiaries should contribute to the cost of water resources management, specifically their catchment management and development plan, the modalities for beneficiary payment for services and benefits, and whether and how the costs can or should be shared among level of Government. - 38.
 For the time being both the cost of the WMZ, the CMOs and the catchment planning process are borne by the Ministry and DWRM through the budget process (DWRM 2008).
 Support for the CMOs for the time being must come through the WMZ's.
-This support will be in several forms, for example: - Information, especially knowledge products such as maps and charts, that inform stakeholders; - Technical guidance and support, generally based on presentations of the results of planning analysis in terms and in forms that are readily understood by laymen; - Secretariat services such as organization, scheduling, meeting services (venues, etc), and documents (including videos, slides, reports, etc); - Training and capacity building of CMO members and participants, including the initial mobilization and organization of the CMO; - Logistical support including travel and meeting costs. - 40.
+This support will be in several forms, for example: - Information, especially knowledge products such as maps and charts, that inform stakeholders; - Technical guidance and support, generally based on presentations of the results of planning analysis in terms and in forms that are readily understood by laymen; - Secretariat services such as organization, scheduling, meeting services (venues, etc), and documents (including videos, slides, reports, etc); - Training and capacity building of CMO members and participants, including the initial mobilization and organization of the CMO; - · Logistical support including travel and meeting costs. - 39.
 The basic or core concept of the CMO, including its role and function, is sufficiently established at present to launch the process of catchment planning in each of the zones.
 Nevertheless, the issues and questions outlined and suggested above will become more urgent as the process progresses.
-Most urgent will be: - The legal framework for both the WMZ and the CMO, especially the CMC and CTC;
+Most urgent are: - The legal framework for both the WMZ and the CMO, especially the CMC and CTC; The revision of the Water Act and the regulations currently (September 2017) under development will provide the legala basis for the CMCs and will also enable them to hold funds.